jdimauro/witch-lights/README.md

 ### Terminal boards

 Use 8mm M3 machine screws to attach the terminal boards to the bosses in the enclosures.
+Be sure to orient them so that the arrow you drew on them points away from the Arduino, in the direction of the data flow down the NeoPixel strips.

 Depending on your 3D printer, the screws *should* bite into the provided holes.
 If your printer's dimensional accuracy isn't 100% you might end up inserting helicoils.

 ![Enclosure](https://raw.githubusercontent.com/jdimauro/witch-lights/master/docs/wl-pir-enclosure1.png)